Julie Falk, executive director

 Secretly wishes she were: An arts-and-crafts counselor at a summer camp in the 1970s

-Kate Lesniak, development director
+Kate Lesniak, director of strategic engagement

 Kate arrived at Bitch Media in the Fall of 2012.

 Most recently, she served as Deputy Finance Director for Democracy for America where she leveraged her passion for organizing into the resources that it takes to fund progressive projects.
 Her work before Bitch ranges from issue organizing for marriage equality in Vermont and Maine to grant writing for Corporate Accountability International's public water initiatives to coaching goalkeeping at youth soccer camps.